bothe/EDAs/README.md

 *However, it is fully automated and hosted via Uni-Hamburg, Informatik web servers.*

-*Tried to send, at leat 500 utterances, if it is above that number, server might take long to respond, hence it is recommended to contact author [bothe] for your query.*
+*Try to send, not more than 500 utterances, if it is above that number, server might take long to respond, hence it is recommended to contact author [bothe] for your query.*